 The Archaeometry Laboratory at the University of Missouri Research Reactor (MURR) was established in 1988 with support from the National Science Foundation (NSF).
 The NSF grant allowed the laboratory to conduct research on a much broader scale supporting students and faculty from other universities and institutes.
 The laboratory offers a variety of analytical services to the archaeological community and encourages the integration of analytical sciences into all aspects of anthropology and archaeology.
-Over the years, analytical capabilities have expanded to include neutron activation analysis (NAA), X-ray fluorescence (XRF), and inductively coupled plasma-mass spectrometry (ICP-MS), including laser-ablation ICP-MS (LA-ICP-MS), and multi-collector ICP-MS (MC-ICP-MS).
+Over the years, analytical capabilities have expanded to include neutron activation analysis (NAA), X-ray fluorescence (XRF), inductively coupled plasma-mass spectrometry (ICP-MS), including laser-ablation ICP-MS (LA-ICP-MS) and multi-collector ICP-MS (MC-ICP-MS), and Raman spectroscopy (RS).
 Since 1988, the Archaeometry Laboratory at MURR has supported hundreds of research projects and conducted analyses on over 200,000 archaeological specimens.
 The lab now has an extensive compositional database of artifacts and geological materials from around the world.

 The Laboratory strives to support research and education.
 It has provided research training and employment for more than 100 undergraduate and 25 graduate students from the University of Missouri.
 In addition to the graduate students from MU, at least 200 graduate students from other universities have received support on dissertation and thesis projects.